-Kleftiko is a traditional Greek recipe for unbelievably tender and succulent lamb.
-Simply marinate the lamb then sit back and let your slow cooker, Instant Pot or your oven do all the hard work!
+Lamb Kleftiko is a traditional Greek recipe for unbelievably tender and succulent lamb.
+Simply marinate then sit back and let your slow cooker, Instant Pot or your oven do all the hard work!

 Published 2017, updated 2019 in collaboration with ‘Lamb – Try It Love It’

-I realise that as summer approaches I have been unconsciously navigating towards the recipes of my childhood.
-Take Greek lamb kleftiko for instance – a traditional recipe that I certainly would have run a mile from when I was younger.
-Thankfully we live to grow, and I have rediscovered kleftiko from the perspective of an adult and grown to appreciate this very simple dish.
+Lamb is very popular in Greece but I was not a fan when I was little!
+Thankfully we live to grow, and I have rediscovered Lamb Kleftiko from the perspective of an adult and grown to appreciate this very simple dish.

 What is Kleftiko?